w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/stellaswap-dashboards.md

 ## Key Tables

-Data from the stellaswap DEX comes directly from substrate moonbeam tables: `moonbeam.events`
+Data from the stellaswap DEX is sourced directly from substrate moonbeam tables: `moonbeam.events`

 ## Useful Queries

-Some of the most important queries for Hydration are made available as materialized views.
+Some useful queries for Hydration are made available as materialized views.

 | Subject Area               | Query                                             | Materialized View                                  | Description                                                |
 | -------------------------- | ------------------------------------------------- | -------------------------------------------------- | ---------------------------------------------------------- |